RepoDynamics/PyPackIT/docs/website/source/index.md

 {{ pp_meta.name }} is a free and open-source project that can only survive and grow through the help and support of great members like you.
-From sharing your feedback and ideas, or becoming a contributor and helping us develop the project, to spreading the word and helping us reach more people, or becoming a sponsor and supporting the project financially, there are many different ways how {{ pp_meta.name }} can benefit from your experience, support, knowledge and expertise.
 If you are interested in joining the {{ pp_meta.name }} community, head over to our contribution guide to learn more about how you can help.
-We highly appreciate all your work!
+From sharing your feedback and ideas or becoming a collaborator and helping us develop the project, to spreading the word and helping us reach more people or becoming a sponsor and supporting the project financially, we highly appreciate all your contributions!
 :::

 :::{card} About: Unveiling the {{ pp_meta.name }} Story